 - Hi Bob, did you know that your account is about to expire?

 According to the same study, when a transactional email is personalized, it gets 26% more unique clicks than similar emails without the customer’s name included.
 That said, every industry and every customer base is different; consider conducting an A/B test to see if personalized or non-personalized emails work better for a particular purpose.

 2. Remind, upsell, and cross-sell

 Customers who open your transactional emails are a captive audience.
-You don’t want to come across as being too salesy, but it’s okay to work in a few relevant suggestions or reminders organically.
+You don’t want to come across as being too salesy, but, if local laws allow it, work in a few relevant suggestions or reminders organically.
 In an order confirmation email, for example, you could remind customers to: